roboscienceorg/book/source/Math/LinearAlgebra.rst

    \begin{pmatrix} 0 & 0 \\ 1 & 0\end{pmatrix},
    \begin{pmatrix} 0 & 0 \\ 0 & 1\end{pmatrix}.

-One consequence of these ideas is that of a vector space.
+One consequence of these ideas is that of a :index:`vector space`.
 It is the span of a collection of vectors (or all linear combinations of the vectors).
 More formally, :math:`V` is a vector space if :math:`x, y\in V` are vectors, and :math:`a, b\in {\mathbb R}`, then :math:`ax+by \in V`.